openweb-nl/open-bank-mark/README.md

 For the other messages we use the id as key.
 This will prevent BalanceChanged events to appear in incorrect order in case of hiccups or errors.
 Another way the keys can be used is to 'overwrite' the message with the same key.
 You can make a compacted topic, where the last message with some key will always be kept.
 You can use this with Kafka streams api to generate a 'table' view of a topic.

 This project and it's modules are build with [Clojure](https://clojure.org/), and uses [Leiningen](https://leiningen.org/) as build tool.
 For building locally sassc is needed, for unix you can see the [travis config](/.travis.yml) or [ask ubuntu answer](https://askubuntu.com/questions/566675/how-to-install-node-sass-gulp-sass-on-ubuntu-14-04-or-linux-mint-17/566681#566681), on Mac with brew you can use `brew install sassc`.Some modules can be used from java, and some of the code generated (Avro classes) are also java.
-In the `ch-kotlin` branch there is an example of using Kotlin for the command handler, and a `ch-rust` with a rust implementation of the command-handler.
 Even when using Docker you need to have leiningen and sassc installed to build the project.
-This is mainly because of the use of modules, and also because the Kotlin version need the compiled topology it would need some trickery to work.

 The base idea of the project is to serve as an example of event sourcing, where instead of having a 'state' as source of truth we use events.
 It makes use of some of the best practices by using both events which start with 'Confirm', which need to be handled by another component and lead to either a 'Confirmed' or 'Failed' event.
 By using id's in the messages, when needed the creator of the 'Confirm' event can eventually know whether the command succeeded.
 Sometimes there may be additional information in the confirmed events, failed events typically contain the reason why the command failed.
 Even trough the 'real' source of truth or events, most component keep some kind of state.
 In this particular project almost all state only exists in memory, and even the Kafka containers are not configured to have use data volumes.